 For children 2 to 5 years old (or who weigh between 10 kg and 20 kg), the recommended dose for the first day is 1 mg 3 times a day.

 For liquid forms of Loperamide, use a syringe to measure each dose as this provides a more accurate measurement than homemade spoons.

-Stop using Loperamide if you have a solid or hard stool or leave for 24 hours without stool.
+Stop using Loperamide if you have a solid or hard stool, or leave for 24 hours without a chair.
 If you have acute diarrhea (not chronic), consult your doctor if you have not improved within 48 hours.

 Loperamide should not be used by or given to anyone who:

 - You are allergic to Loperamide or any ingredient in the medication.

 - It is less than two years old.

 - He has acute dysentery (characterized by blood in the stool and fever).